The Harvest of Hawthorne Lane

 “Hey, buddy!” a voice rasped from a circle of firelight.
 “Night’s a killer.
 Come warm up, have a pull.”
 The man waved the bottle like a flag of truce.

 Two more blocks and he’d reach the avenue where the mansions stood dark and silent, owners sipping champagne on some private island.
 Their loss, he thought with a sneer.
+He imagined them in the tropics, tan and oblivious, while he dismantled the security of their lives.
+It was a fair trade in his mind: they had the world, so they wouldn't miss a few gold watches or a handful of diamonds.

 The old man by the fire watched him disappear into the snow.
 “Just you and me tonight, old friend,” he muttered to the bottle, taking a long swallow.